Percona-Lab/percona-dbaas-cli/source/mysql-usage.rst

 ``create-db``
 ---------------

-Creates a new databases instance or cluster with the given name.
+This subcommand creates a new databases instance or cluster with the given name.

 Example Usage
 **********************************

+The following code should create the "example" database within the Percona XtraDB Cluster:

 .. code:: bash

    ./percona-dbaas mysql create-db example

-Example Output:
+The output of the above command should look as follows:

 .. code:: text